We’ve all done it before…

 Joe’s boss, let’s call him Neil, isn’t quite convinced.

 Neil digs into the business’s data and finds its customer retention rates.
-As it turns out, the retention rate went down, meaning that the business lost more customers than usual.
+As it turns out, the retention rate decreased, meaning that the business lost more customers than usual.

 Putting these two metrics together reveals a very different picture: